Bring Cooking Classes to your Classroom

 How They are Grown and Harvested

-We grow on a vine which is often trellised as it's a vigorous plant and, with the help of long snake-like tendrils, will climb over large structures.
-Its leaves are large, shiny, green and divided into three distinct lobes.
-Flowers vary depending on variety.
+We grow on a vine that is supported with poles and trellises.
+We love climbing and our vines grow very fast.
+Flowers vary depending on the variety.
 Purple passionfruit has beautiful flowers with a crown-like appearance – white banded with purple.
-We prefer to grow in a tropical climate with a moderate to high rainfall in a fertile, well drained soil.
+We prefer to grow in a tropical climate with moderate to high rainfall in fertile, well-drained soil.

-Before we ripen our skin is a soft almond green colour and as we mature it turns harder and, depending on the variety, a purple/black or golden colour.
+Before we ripen, our skin is a soft almond green colour and as we mature, it turns harder and, depending on the variety, a purple or golden yellow colour.

 Choosing Passionfruit

-Select those of us that are heavy for our size with smooth to slightly wrinkled skin.
+Select those of us passionfruit that feel heavy for our size with smooth to slightly wrinkled skin.

 How to Keep Passionfruit

-Store us in a fruit bowl for up to 10 days or refrigerate for a longer period.
+Store us in a fruit bowl for up to 5 days or in the fridge for extended storage.

 Prime Growing Areas